The beginnings: How Venetians convinced UNESCO to visit their city

 The report had been analyzed and a final decision was taken at the 42nd UNESCO meeting on the 2nd of July in Cracow: Venice was not put on the World Heritage in Danger list.

 But Venice has been looking at Paris...

-While the municipality has indeed applied some countermeasures which improved the quality of life of the local population, such as granting priority access to the public water buses to the Venetians, greater matters have been totally ignored.
+Some countermeasures adopted by the city improved the quality of life of the local population, such as granting priority access to public water buses to Venetians.

-Venetians are being pushed out of their city by a lack of private housing, caused by the unregulated conversion of locals’ homes and apartments into rentals for tourists, by the lack of an efficient public housing policy and administration which is responsible for roughly 600 empty public apartments in Venice.
+Venetians are being forced out of their city because there isn’t enough private housing.
+This is because locals’ homes and apartments are being turned into rentals for tourists without any rules.
+Also, there isn’t a good public housing policy or administration, which is why there are about 600 empty public apartments in Venice.

-Cruise liners often referred locally as Big Ships, are not and will not be forbidden to enter the lagoon.
-Unlike expressly requested by UNESCO, the Venice Municipality refuses to find an alternative solution to the Venice Port and is planning the digging of a new big canal in the lagoon of Venice.
+Despite UNESCO’s express request, the Venice Municipality refuses to find an alternative solution to the Venice Port and is planning the construction of a new large canal in Venice’s lagoon.

-No countermeasure has been taken to regulate the speed and the number of motorboats in Venice.
-The constant waves caused by motorboats, the “moto ondoso”, are still a daunting problem responsible for the erosion of the foundations of the Venetian buildings.
+There has been no countermeasure to regulate the speed and number of motorboats in Venice.
+The constant waves caused by motorboats, known as “moto ondoso,” are still a daunting problem responsible for the erosion of the foundations of Venetian buildings.

 Moratorium for Venice: UNESCO grants 2 extra years to the local administration which claims to be undergoing positive changes for the city

-This decision has been taken as a follow-up to the Paris’ meeting between Venice’s mayor and the committee and underlines the appreciation from the later of the countermeasures listed in the report handed over at the same occasion.
+This decision has been taken as a follow-up to the Paris meeting between Venice’s mayor and the committee and underlines the appreciation from the latter of the countermeasures adopted by the city of Venice.

 I'm visiting Venice.
 Why should I follow your recommendations?